luvnft/app-memo/README.md

 # .POAP

-This is a project to create and view POAPs (Proof of Attendance Protocol) on the Polkadot ecosystem.
+This is a project to create and view POAPs (Proof of Attendance Protocol) on the Polkadot ecosystem

 ## Setup